-I like to keep the cardback from every action figure I purchase for future reference, because they have lots of useful information and great designs.
+You should keep the cardback from every action figure you purchase for future reference because they have lots of useful information and great designs.
 That means tearing them in two to get at a figure isn't an option.

-Instead, I insert the scissors into the plastic bubble carefully and as close to the card as possible.
+Insert the scissors into the plastic bubble carefully and as close to the card as possible.
 It can take some force to pierce the plastic bubble, so be careful but firm when pushing a single scissor blade into the plastic.
-Once inside by about an inch or so, begin... cutting around the outside edge of the bubble, keeping the scissors as parallel as possible to the cardback.
+Once inside by about an inch or so, begin cutting around the outside edge of the bubble, keeping the scissors as parallel as possible to the cardback.

 03 of 05

 This may seem like an obvious step, but there is one important thing to do here.
 Make sure you don't lose any accessories in the process.
 If you just start ripping at the individual pieces of the bubble, accessories can easily topple out, never to be found again.
 It's important to take apart a figure in a flat, well-lit, open area so pieces don't disappear as easily.

 Carefully pull apart the pieces of the bubble and take note of each and every accessory inside before you begin tearing pieces out and placing them in a giant, disorganized pile.Continue to 4 of 5 below.

 This is the step that can cause the most trouble if you're not very careful.
 The way many action figures are packaged now, it's very easy to bend or even break limbs when pulling them out of the packaging.
 The plastic bubble is molded to fit the limbs of the figure, and if you begin tugging the figure, sometimes a joint will break before the bubble will give.